spxbhuhb/adaptive/doc/wireformat/protobuf.md

 - complicates the message encoders and decoders
 - a large list makes finding the records by tag expensive

-Thereforw, WireFormat defines two implicit Protobuf messages, one for the arguments of the function and one for the list itself:
+Therefore, WireFormat defines two implicit Protobuf messages, one for the arguments of the function and one for the list itself:

 ```protobuf
 message A {